Chat with us, powered by LiveChat

 Cardboard Box Loading

-• Before recycling, make sure all boxes are clean and dry before loading them into your recycle container.
+• Ensure all cardboard boxes are clean and dry before placing them in your recycle container.

-• Break down boxes and load them so they fit loosely inside your container.
+• Break down all boxes and load them loosely so they can fall freely during collection.

-• Do not place boxes in front of or around your recycle container.
-All items must fit inside your container.
+• Do not leave boxes outside, around, or in front of your recycling container—everything must fit inside.

 Industry News: The Recycling Dilemma